What Is CICO dieting? How it works, & CICO calculator

 Calculate your daily calorie needs

-In order to maintain a calorie deficit, through Cico diet, you must first know your energy requirements if you want to keep a calorie deficit.
+To maintain a calorie deficit, through Cico diet, you must first know your energy requirements if you want to keep a calorie deficit.

 You must figure out your basal metabolic rate (BMR), which includes the calories used for digesting and physical activity in addition to those required for basic physiological processes like breathing and heartbeat.